 StradVision's main product is SVNet, a deep learning-based object detection software that enables cameras to recognize objects around the vehicle.

-The uniqueness of SVNet comes from its size and flexibility - the deep learning-based software is a fraction of the size of a floppy disk's memory and enables cameras to detect objects accurately.
+The uniqueness of SVNet comes from its size and flexibility - the deep learning-based software is extremely lightweight and optimized to each hardware to detect objects swiftly and accurately.

 Also, the software can be used with a combination of any automotive grade cameras and chipsets, which gives automakers ample legroom to design their upcoming vehicles accordingly.